Time Tracking For Employees: The Best Apps Of 2022

 Running on the principle that any device can be turned into an employee time clock, When I Work lets your team clock in and out, anywhere, 24/7, with you receiving their attendance data immediately.
 This means the app is creating accurate timesheets automatically.

 Whether it’s shift employees or remote independent contractors clocking in for a project, the data is gathered in one place so you can see labor and contract costs across the board.
-In-app team messaging makes it easy to communicate among individuals or teams about projects or shifts.
+Employee communication apps like When I Work make it easy to communicate among individuals or teams about projects or shifts.

 Best of all, everything that happens in When I Work, from its employee scheduling software to employee attendance, is generating data that you can easily track on a dashboard.
 That makes it easy to see what’s happening in real-time and make immediate adjustments, but you can also use it for labor forecasting.